duinoWitchery/hd44780/README.md

 The hd44780 API also provides some addtional extensions and all the API functions provided by hd44780 are common across all i/o subclasses.
 The most most significant extensions being:
-- the ability to modify the libraries expected command execution times.
+- ability to modify the libraries expected command execution times.
-- the ability to tell if lcd initialized failed
+- ability to tell if lcd initialized failed
+- ability to read data or status from the LCD (requires r/w control)
-- the ability to tell if sending a raw command to the LCD failed
+- ability to tell if sending a raw command to the LCD failed

 S/W requirements
 ================
-- ### IDE versions 1.0 and later
+- ### IDE version 1.0 or later

 - ### IDE versions that should be avoided:
 	- IDE versions 1.5 to 1.55 (unnecessary file name restrictions, breaks many libraries)